BENCHMAN07/Sentiment-analysis/README.md

 ---

-# Social Media Sentiment Analysis Dashboard
+# Social Media Sentiment Analysis Dashboard BERT BASED APPROACH

 This project provides a **web-based dashboard** to analyze sentiment and user satisfaction for Instagram posts and comments.
 It uses **Flask**, **Pandas**, and **TextBlob** for sentiment analysis and categorization.